It won’t be long after your big move until you have to make international calls from the Netherlands.

 How do I make an international call from the Netherlands?

-Making international calls from the Netherlands is relatively straightforward, but it’s essential to know the correct dialling procedure to make sure your calls actually go through.
+Making international calls from the Netherlands is relatively straightforward, but knowing the correct dialling procedure is essential to ensure your calls go through.

 To dial an international number from the Netherlands, you typically start by entering the international access code, which is represented by a plus sign (or two zeros), followed by the country code of the destination you’re calling.